ebullient/pockets-cli/README.md

 ## Use it

 ```
+$ pockets --help

+What have you got in your pockets?

-Usage: pockets [-hvV] [COMMAND]
+pockets [-bdhV] [--config=<config>] [COMMAND]

+Options:
+  -d, --debug             Enable debug output
+  -b, --brief             Brief output
+      --config=<config>   Config directory.
+Default is ~/.pockets
   -h, --help              Show this help message and exit.
-  -v, --verbose   verbose output
   -V, --version           Print version information and exit.

 Commands:
-  create  Create a new pocket
+  c, create  Create a new pocket
-  list    What do we have in our pockets?
+  e, edit    Edit the attributes of a pocket
+  o, open    Open a pocket (interactive)
+  d, delete  Delete a pocket (and all contained items and history)
+  l, list    List all pockets, or the contents of one pocket
-  add     Add an item to a pocket
+  a, add     Add an item to a pocket
+  u, update  Update an item in a pocket
+  r, remove  Remove an item from a pocket
+  import     Import reference items and pockets
 ```

-Commands:

-- list: What _have_ I got in my pockets?
-- add: add something
-- remove: remove something
-- exchange: exchange something for something else of equal value
+Use `--help` with any of the subcommands for more details about what they do, etc.

 ## Build it (optional)